 Ideally, you're somewhere between irrational fear and complete nonchalance when it comes to dealing with propane gas in your Airstream.
 It's still an excellent solution for energy-intensive jobs like heating water and warming the air in your Airstream, so we need it.* Let's talk about how to handle it safely and avoid the boom.

-First off, keep in mind that a lot of engineering work has been done to make propane gas incredibly safe.
 Your Airstream has many little safety mechanisms you may not know about.

 - Everyone knows that propane gas has a distinctive smell.
 That's usually the first and most obvious hint that a problem is brewing.
 But if you can't or don't smell it, your Airstream has a propane gas leak detector located down low, near the floor, which can't be turned off.
 I talked about this detector and when to replace it in this video.
 It sniffs for gas all the time, even when the Battery Disconnect switch is set to Store.